FineMoss/FileManager/README.md

 moveToArchives.py   - moves all files that are older than M months to an Archive directory and removes the files from the current directory.

 removeDuplicates.py - removes all files that exist in the active directory only if they exist in the archive directory.
+With exception of .sfprime hidden files.